oamg/leapp-repository/docs/source/faq.md

 ## Why is the leapp-repository project separated from Leapp?

 It's similar relationship as you can find between Ansible and ansible playbooks.
-Having ansible does not mean that it configure all systems as people want.
+Having Ansible does not mean that it configure all systems as people want.
 People have to create playbooks to define how systems should be configured.

 With leapp and leapp-repository it's same.
 The leapp project covers only the